 We're better off having our child's 529 plan in his grandparent's name.

-Assets owned by a grandparent or other relative do not have to be reported on the FAFSA, however, when the money is given to a student to pay for college it will be counted as student income.
+Assets owned by a grandparent or other relative do not have to be reported as assets on the FAFSA, however, when the money is given to a student to pay for college it will be counted as student income.
 Up to 50 percent of the value of student income is considered available money to pay for school.
 Meaning, a $2,000 withdrawal from a grandparent-owned 529 plan given to a student to pay for school can reduce his aid eligibility by $1,000.
-A withdrawal from a 529 plan owned by a dependent student or one of their parents has no effect on financial aid eligibility.

 Costly myth #6: